-Due to flooding, following the recent stormy weather, Chesters Bridge Abutment is temporarily closed.
+Due to flood damage, the Bridge Abutment is closed until further notice.
 Why not visit Chesters Roman Fort, just across the river?

 Close to Chesters Roman Fort in Northumberland are the remains of a Roman bridge across the North Tyne.
 On the eastern river bank you can see evidence of two successive bridges: an early one that just carried Hadrian's Wall, and a second, much larger one, that carried the Military Way - the road that serviced the Wall.
 This fine bridge, one of the most remarkable survivals on Hadrian's Wall, proclaimed the power and prestige of the Roman emperor and his empire.

 Read more about the history of Chesters Bridge Abutment.

 Before You Go